Skip to content

 Named after Friedrich Bessel, the 19th-century German astronomer and mathematician.
 The mathematical proof: E[Σ(x − x̄)²] = (N−1)σ² where σ² is the true population variance and the expectation runs over all possible samples of size N. Dividing the observed sum by N−1 produces an unbiased estimator of σ².

-At large N the correction is negligible (1/N vs 1/(N−1)).
-At small N it matters meaningfully.
-Our statistics calculator defaults to the Bessel-corrected form.
+At large N the correction is negligible (1/N vs 1/(N−1) differ by less than 1% beyond N=100).
+At small N it matters meaningfully — at N=5 the corrected variance is 25% larger than the uncorrected version.
+Our statistics calculator defaults to the Bessel-corrected form because the dataset you paste in is almost always a sample, not a complete population.

 Related